kantuni/ZKP/README.md

 ### Abstract

-The main idea of this project is to present the notion of zero-knowledge proofs, and their use in cryptographic voting.
+The main idea of this project is to present the notion of zero-knowledge proofs and their use in cryptographic voting.
 We will start with a primitive voting scheme called "minivoting" that has few security issues.
 We will then create a new scheme (a variant of the "helios" scheme) based on the "minivoting" that uses a concept of zero-knowledge proofs to solve these issues.
 We will see the implementation of two protocols that ensure zero-knowledge: Chaum-Pedersen and DCP (Disjunctive Chaum-Pedersen).

 ### Introduction